 SNOWBOWL ZIP LINE TOUR OPENS JUNE 27th!

 The tour includes four separate zip lines circling the Snowbowl base area.
 The lines are paired so you can ride next to a friend while flying in a comfortable paragliding harness.
 Zip #1 is your warm-up, flying for 200 feet over the Grizzly lift right in front of the Last Run Inn.
 Zip #2 takes it up a few notches as you launch off the side of the mountain near the Grizzly Chute, cross the Bowl Outrun and land about 600 feet away on Longhorn.
 Clip onto Zip #3 to fly 700 feet through the trees well over 100 feet off the forest floor to the landing below Paradise.
 Then take a deep breath when you clip on and finish with Zip #4, flying nearly 1000 feet, through the forest then popping out 150 feet up above the base area and setting down next to Go Big.
 The four zip tour takes about an hour and forty-five minutes and the cost is $35 and there is a moderated amount of hiking.
-Tours start on the hour through July 12th and on the half-hour starting July 17th Friday through Sunday with equipment outfitting and instruction.
+Tours start at 10:30 Friday through Sunday.
+Additional tours go out every 2 hours until 4:30.
+Tours take up to 1 hour and 45 minutes and include equipment outfitting and instruction.
 Making a reservation is highly recommended.
 Reservations can be made by calling us or leaving a voice mail at the zip-line message box (406-549-9777, ext.
 3) or book online.
 We do our best to accommodate day-of walk-ins but can’t guarantee availability.
 Zip Line Tours will go through September 13.BOOK ONLINE NOW

 All zip line riders must sign a release form.
 Riders under 18 must have a parent or legal guardian sign for them.
 Click here to read and print current release form